Simone2605/WA-chat-analysis/README.md

 ### WhatsApp Chat Analysis with R
-This comprehensive R script is designed to analyze WhatsApp chat histories.
-It provides insights into communication patterns by visualizing the number and types of messages sent, including text messages, pictures, videos, and more, and identifies the most active participants in the chat.
+This comprehensive R script is designed to analyze WhatsApp chat histories exported from iOS devices.
+It provides insights into communication patterns by visualizing the number and types of messages sent, including text messages, pictures, videos, and more.
+It also identifies the most active participants in the chat.

 *Key Features*:
 - **Message Type Analysis**: Visualizes the distribution of different types of messages (text, picture, audio, etc.) sent by each participant.